ianfhunter/TeamCrab/README.md

 The following can be installed using pip:
 * pgu

+While it is not required for running the game, installing "timidity" through apt will remove the "No sound card" message that some players receive at the start of the game.

 ## Building, installing and everything in-between

 The Makefile in the root of the project provides all functionality for building, testing and installing the project.